ProphetLamb/csharp-mongo-migrations/README.md

 -   [x] Allow upgrading the database to a specific version.
 -   [x] Allow downgrading the database to a specific version.
 -   [ ] Add test cases.

+## Disclaimer

+`csharp-mongo-migration` is not affiliated with or endorsed by [MongoDB](https://www.mongodb.com).
+MONGODB & MONGO are registered trademarks of MongoDB, Inc.